 Information that is not available in response to an access application

-Although an access application may be made for all government information held by the Commission, the information can not be released if there is an overriding public interest against the disclosure of such information.
+Although an access application may be made for all government information held by us, the information can not be released if there is an overriding public interest against the disclosure of such information.